 No matter what you choose to drink- a juice or a smoothie, remember that they both are healthy.
 Either are a good way to increase your fruit and vegetable intake and thereby boost your nutritional intake.

 If you’ve decided to jump on the juicing or blending bandwagon, here’s a little extra help your way!
 Follow these tips to take things up a notch!
+You will soon have a natural energy boosting drink to enjoy.

 - Those green smoothies may seem not-so-appealing, but adding them doesn’t actually make your smoothie taste that bad.
 Greens like kale, cabbage, parsley, and spinach don’t have a strong taste, so when you combine them with citrus fruits or lime, you will barely notice the flavor in a smoothie.
 The same is true of green juices.